Claude de Forbin: Grand Admiral of Siam

+Chevalier de Forbin in Siamese noble attire, holding the title of "Ok-phra Sakdisongkhram".

 The most remarkable episode of his life was his mission to Siam.
 During the administration of the Greek adventurer Phaulcon in that country, the project was formed of introducing the Christian religion and European civilisation, and the king sent an embassy to Louis XIV.
 In response a French embassy was sent out, Forbin accompanying the Chevalier de Chaumont with the rank of major aboard the Oiseau.
 When Chaumont returned to France, Forbin was induced to remain in the service of the Siamese king, and accepted, though with much reluctance, the posts of grand admiral, general of all the king's armies and governor of Bangkok.
-During his tenure he crushed the Makassar Revolt at Bangkok, although almost at the cost of his own life.
+During his tenure he participated in suppressing the 1686 Makassar revolt at Bangkok, although almost at the cost of his own life.

-His position, however, was soon made untenable by the jealousy and intrigues of the minister Phaulcon; and at the end of two years he left Siam, reaching France in 1688.
-He was replaced as Governor of Bangkok by the Chevalier de Beauregard.
+His position, however, was soon made untenable by the jealousy and intrigues of the minister Constantine Phaulkon; and at the end of two years he left Siam, reaching France in 1688.
+He was replaced as governor of Bangkok by the Chevalier de Beauregard.

-War with England
+Nine Years' War

-Claude de Forbin was afterwards fully engaged in active service, first with Jean Bart in the war with England, when they escorted a convoy; attacked by superior forces, Forbin, aboard the Jeux, and Jean Bart, aboard the Railleuse, sacrificed themselves in a delaying action to allow the convoy the escape.
+De Forbin was afterwards fully engaged in active service, first with Jean Bart in the Nine Years' War, when they escorted a convoy; attacked by superior English forces, Forbin, aboard the Jeux, and Jean Bart, aboard the Railleuse, sacrificed themselves in a delaying action to allow the convoy the escape.
 They were both captured and taken to Plymouth.
-They succeeded in making their escape after 11 days, crossed the Channel on a small craft, and were soon serving their country again.
+They succeeded in making their escape after 11 days, crossed the Channel on a small craft, and soon resumed active service.

-Made a capitaine de vaisseau in June 1689, he commanded the Neptune in the Battle of Beachy Head (1690).
-After a campaign in the North Sea in 1691, he commanded the Perle in Barfleur, where he was wounded.
-He greatly distinguished himself at the battle of Lagos in 1693.
+Promoted to ship-of-the-line captain in June 1689, he commanded Neptune at the Battle of Beachy Head.
+After a campaign in the North Sea in 1691, he commanded the Perle in Battles of Barfleur and La Hougue, where he was wounded.
+He greatly distinguished himself at the Battle of Lagos in 1693.
 Commanding the Marquis in 1695, he campaigned in the Mediterranean and Constantinople.
 In 1697, he served in Catalonia in the siege of Barcelona.